top of page

 Training validity in Australia and renewal guidance

-Why industry sets a two-year refresher benchmark
+Why does the industry set a two-year refresher benchmark

 Five-year High Risk Work Licence cycle and its on-site implications

-Some height-related tasks require a High Risk Work Licence, for example scaffolding, dogging and rigging, and operating elevating work platforms over 11 metres.
-These licences are valid for up to five years and must be renewed with the relevant state regulator, such as via Service NSW for NSW licence holders, see Renew a high risk work licence.
+Some height-related tasks require a High Risk Work Licence, for example, scaffolding, dogging and rigging, and operating elevating work platforms over 11 metres.
+These licences are valid for up to five years and must be renewed with the relevant state regulator, such as via Service NSW for NSW licence holders.
+See Renew a high-risk work licence.
 In Western Australia, renewals are managed by WorkSafe WA on the same five-year cadence.
 The five-year cycle does not replace the need for more frequent heights refreshers; workers with an EWP HRWL should still complete a two-year heights refresher and manufacturer-specific familiarisation.
 Maintain a training matrix that cross-references HRWL expiry dates, two-year heights refreshers, and equipment competence to avoid gaps.

 RTO and Skills Council alignment for currency